 It is also likely that the Khampa are a result of early eastward migration of Tibetans who intermarried with some of the people that conquered including Qiang.
 This could account for some of the most distinctive physical features attributed to Khampa.

-Small tribal groups like the “Monpa” and “Lhoba,” who follow a combination of Tibet Religion and spirit worship, are found mainly in the southeastern regions of Tibet.
+Small tribal groups like the “Monpa” and “Lhoba,” who follow a combination of Tibet Buddhism and spirit worship, are found mainly in the southeastern regions of Tibet.